Infosys/Script-Control-Center/README.md

 # Release Instructions
 1.Follow the Build Instructions for ATR.sln <br/>
-2.Go to Script-Control-Center-main\ScriptDevelopmentTool\References and copy all the runtime files to the ScriptControlCenter directory
+2.Go to Script-Control-Center-main\ScriptDevelopmentTool\References and copy all the runtime files <br/>
+3.Copy them to the ScriptControlCenter directory ..\iapwemServices\bin